 - Below threshold costs.
 This includes component replacement costs that are usually covered in the association’s maintenance and replacement budget

 - Operational expenses.
-This includes predictable annual expenses like lawn care, janitorial services, and pool cleaning, for instance
+This includes predictable annual expenses like lawn care, janitorial services, and pool cleaning

 - Unpredictable useful life expectancy.
-Components whose useful life expectancy is unpredictable, but whose maintenance can be funded by the association’s operational budget
+Some components unpredictable useful life expectancy, but the maintenance can be funded by the association’s operational budget

 Make sure the study meets statutory requirements